-1931 Anthony Newley, star of stage and screen, is born today.
-Newley will go on to be a legend in the theatre world by creating two new musicals.
-Stop the World - I Want to Get Off, a collaboration with Leslie Bricusse, opened in 1962 and was not only directed by Newley, but also featured him as a performer.
-Newley went on to work with Bricusse again in 1965 for The Roar of the Greasepaint - The Smell of the Crowd.
-Newley is also remembered for his performance as the inevitable Matthew Mugg in the movie, "Doctor Dolittle," starring Rex Harrison.
+1931 Anthony Newley, star of stage and screen, is born.
+Newley becomes a legend in the theatre world by creating two new musicals.
+Stop the World - I Want to Get Off, a collaboration with Leslie Bricusse, opens in 1962 and is not only directed by Newley, but also features him as a performer.
+Newley works with Bricusse again in 1965 for The Roar of the Greasepaint - The Smell of the Crowd.
+Newley is also remembered for his performance as the inevitable Matthew Mugg in the movie, Doctor Dolittle, starring Rex Harrison.

-1953 Take a Giant Step, starring the young Louis Gossett, Jr., opens today at the Lyceum Theatre.
+1953 Take a Giant Step, starring the young Louis Gossett, Jr., opens at the Lyceum Theatre.
 The Playbill for the production states that young Gossett is a high school student in Brooklyn who aspires to be a pharmacist.

-2001 Some of Broadway's top stars, including Audra McDonald, Heather Headley and Lillias White, star in a special Actors Fund benefit performance of Dreamgirls at the Ford Center.
-Also in the cast: Alice Ripley, Emily Skinner, Brian Stokes Mitchell, Patrick Wilson, Adam Pascal, Darius de Haas and Norm Lewis.
+2001 Some of Broadway's top stars, including Audra McDonald, Heather Headley, and Lillias White, star in a special Actors Fund benefit performance of Dreamgirls at the Ford Center.
+Also in the cast: Alice Ripley, Emily Skinner, Brian Stokes Mitchell, Patrick Wilson, Adam Pascal, Darius de Haas, and Norm Lewis.

 2003 Herb Gardner, the Broadway dramatist who wrote few plays but had many productions, dies at age 68 after a long illness.
 Gardner's plays—mostly comedies with heartwarming messages at their core—could be counted on one hand.
 Yet, his batting average was good.
-Three of the titles—A Thousand Clowns, I'm Not Rappaport and Conversations with My Father—had long runs on Broadway.
+Three of the titles—A Thousand Clowns, I'm Not Rappaport, and Conversations with My Father—had long runs on Broadway.
 A Thousand Clowns was Tony Award-nominated for Best Play and Rappaport won the Best Play prize, and both have been revived on Broadway and in countless stagings across the U.S. However, his play, The Goodbye People flopped spectacularly twice, in seven performances with Milton Berle in 1968, and in just one performance with Herschel Bernardi in 1979.
 Gardner's preeminent interpreter was actor Judd Hirsch, who starred in the original productions of Rappaport and Conversations, winning Tonys for both performances.

 2006 Patrick Quinn, the Broadway actor and Actors' Equity official who had been newly appointed executive director of the union, dies at his country home at the age of 56.